 If a student has any problems or concerns regarding his/her classes or instructors, the student is encouraged to speak with the instructor first.
-If the problem is not resolved, the student should make an appointment with the Director of Accreditation & Compliance.
+If the problem is not resolved, the student should make an appointment with the Campus Director.
 Every effort should be made by both the student and ATA staff to resolve any complaint issues at the levels indicated above.

-ATA College Cindy Landry Director of Accreditation & Compliance 10200 Linn Station Road, Ste.
+ATA College Campus Director 10200 Linn Station Road, Ste.
 125 Louisville, KY 40223 502 371-8330 Ext.
 1363